Garden Gnomes – a Study – Gnome Page

 Garden gnomes in particular bring good luck and are caretakers of the garden.
 Often in past times farmers would place gnomes in the rafters of their barns so that they might keep a watchful eye over the farmer’s livestock during the night.

 They love all animals with the exception of cats and consider themselves guardians of all the forest and garden animals.
-They will often find, release and heal animals caught in traps or accidents and gnomes are consequently trusted and loved by all animals.
+Often they find, release and heal animals caught in traps or accidents and gnomes are consequently trusted and loved by all animals.
+They will often go fishing, but always release their catch.

 Gnome Physical Attributes